nmshd/runtime/README_dev.md

     additionally you can run a script in all workspaces by `npm run -ws --if-present <scriptname>`

+## Check for outdated dependencies

+To check for outdated dependencies run `npm run outdated`.
+This will check the root folder and all packages using [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).

 ## How to test

 ### Setup